 How is pregnancy after vasectomy possible?

-- “Technical error” due to non-zero sperm count – If you have sex without an alternate form of birth control before confirming that the man’s sperm count is zero, then there is a possibility that pregnancy may occur.
-Do get a sperm sample analysed for zero sperm count before discarding other contraceptives.
+If you have sex without an alternate form of birth control before confirming that the man’s sperm count is zero, then there is a possibility that pregnancy may occur.
+Do get a sperm sample analyzed for a zero sperm count before discarding other contraceptives.
 If sperm is still present in the semen, then do use other contraceptives until the count goes down to zero.
 A pregnancy that occurs in such cases is called “technical error or failure”.

 Is Vasectomy Reversal possible?